CASES AND OPINIONS

 Design Patent Applications are filed at the United States Patent and Trademark Office (USPTO).
 Patent examiners evaluate the applications and issue office actions, including allowances and rejections.
 Allowances usually become issued design patents and are published weekly in the Official Gazette for Patents.

-In general, an applicant may response to non-final rejections and final rejections may be appealed to the Patent Trial and Appeal Board (PTAB).
+In general, an applicant may respond to non-final rejections and final rejections may be appealed to the Patent Trial and Appeal Board (PTAB).
 Decisions from the PTAB may be appealed to the United States Court of Appeals for the Federal Circuit (Federal Circuit).
 Decisions from the Federal Circuit may be appealed to the United States Supreme Court (Supreme Court).

 Issued design patents may be challenged in an ex parte reexamination by either the patent owner, a third party (with or without an interest in the patent), or the director of the USPTO.
 A third party requestor is not allowed to participate and may remain anonymous.
 An ex parte reexamination is filed in the USPTO.
 A request for ex parte reexamination is granted when the request raises a substantial new question of patentability.
 An adverse decision on an ex parte reexamination may be appealed to the PTAB (and then to the Federal Circuit) or following an adverse decision by the PTAB, the applicant may have remedy to obtain patent by civil action against the Director in the United States District Court for the Eastern District of Virginia.
 An ex parte reexamination decision favorable to the patentee may not be appealed.